 NHS Graduate Management Training Scheme

 The award winning NHS Graduate Management Training Scheme (GMTS) has been running for 60 years and its alumni include three out of the last four NHS Chief Executives, including the current Chief Executive, David Nicholson.
-The Scheme recruits trainees to its two-year programme, which offers a fast track blended learning experience to trainees consisting of rotational work experiences across the NHS system, professional academic qualifications, personal learning and development, and exposure to high level NHS stakeholders.
+The Scheme recruits trainees for General Management, HR and Informatics to its two-year programme, or to Finance for they two and a half year programme.
+The scheme offers a fast track blended learning experience to trainees consisting of rotational work experiences across the NHS system, professional academic qualifications, personal learning and development, and exposure to high level NHS stakeholders.

 How is the scheme run?